There will soon be new life at the former Abuelo’s Mexican Restaurant 14 months after the eatery unexpectedly shut its doors.

 The vacant property in a prime location at 2420 N. Fairfield Road near the Mall at Fairfield Commons in Beavercreek has a new tenant: El Toro Mexican Bar & Grill.

 Plans call for El Toro to keep its restaurant at 1375 N. Fairfield Road open, Zavakos said.
-State records show El Toro Mexican Bar & Grill applied for a full liquor license this week for the space.
+State records show El Toro Mexican Bar & Grill applied for a full liquor license for the space.

 El Toro has been aggressively expanding its footprint throughout the Dayton area, including most recently the January 2019 opening of a new restaurant on South Main Street in south Centerville, the locally based chain’s 13th location.